If you are adopting a female dog, you may be thinking, “do female dogs get periods?”. They do, but not similar to a human period.

 The visual cues you can check are the vulva lessens its swelling, and the discharge will become more water and, sometimes, more mucus-like.
 If reproduction happens during this phase, there is an excellent chance of impregnation.

-After nine days of the estrus phase, post-estrus begins.
+After nine days of the estrus phase, the post-estrus begins.
 The swollen vulva and vaginal discharge will start to disappear, and the visual cues will be unnoticeable.
 Although gradual hormonal processes will occur, and different changes will happen inside a female dog’s body.

 Also known as the rest period, after weeks of intense hormonal alterations, it will gradually stop and return to normal levels.
 It can last for several weeks up to a couple of months and ends with the onset of pre-estrus, which is a new cycle.
 During this rest period, female dogs will not show any signs of fertility or being in heat.